 Technical Data (if applicable) includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.

-Profile Data includes your username and password, your interests, preferences, feedback and survey responses.
+Profile Data includes your username and password, your interests, preferences, your psychometric assessment, your feedback and survey responses.

 Usage Data includes information about how you use our website and services.